Sydney is without a doubt one of my favorite cities anywhere in the world.

 Sydney is definitely a city for food lovers!

-I hope you will enjoy Sydney as much as I did!
+I hope this list of things not to miss in Sydney was useful and that you will enjoy the city as much as I did!

-This post is sponsored.
+This blog about things not to miss in Sydney is sponsored.
 However, as always all opinions are my own and I would not endorse anything I did not enjoy!